carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/License-Management/t_purchased_pool_license_member.rst

 Revoke
 ~~~~~~

-User could revoke a license granted to a devive by removing the end
+User could revoke a license granted to a device by removing the end
 point from the member subcollection(item 6).

 1. Get all the members of a purchased pool license [GET]